NeosSon/Funky_Background/README.md

 Here's a walkthrough of implemented user stories:

 <img src='https://i.imgur.com/IePejoV.gifv' title='Video Walkthrough' width='' alt='Video Walkthrough' />
+This is the link to the gif since it's not working: https://i.imgur.com/IePejoV.gifv

 <!-- Replace this with whatever GIF tool you used! -->